 How long does bacon last in the fridge once opened?
 It's an important question.
 But that question doesn't matter if you don't truly know how to store and extend the shelf life of bacon.
 Every unopened package of bacon has an expiration date, so to open it would cut that date down significantly.
 Don't fret though!
 There are a couple of steps you can take to make that bacon last long enough to enjoy that last strip.

 So you've just opened a new pouch of bacon and heated up your stovetop.
 You're quick to throw on some uncooked bacon and watch the bacon grease start flowing out.
 But there are more pressing matters at this moment.
 While you wait for your crispy cooked bacon to form, you should be taking care of the raw bacon you didn't use.

 To keep it from drying out, don't let it just sit at room temperature.
 It needs to get right back in the fridge.
 Grab an airtight container and put the rest of your bacon in there.
 Ziplock bags and aluminum foil work great too at sealing it tightly.
-These storage conditions will prevent a sour smell in your fridge and make the bacon last through the next few days.
+These storage conditions will prevent a sour smell in your fridge and make the bacon last longer.

 Freeze Bacon In The Freezer

 So what can you do if you don't plan to eat the rest of the bacon anytime soon?
 Freeze it!
 Unopened bacon lasts up to 8 months in the freezer.
 Opened, uncooked bacon lasts up to 6 months in the freezer, and cooked bacon will make it about a month in the freezer before going rancid.
 As for bacon grease, it can be frozen for up to 9 months.

 However, for food safety and according to the USDA, your safe bet is to only freeze bacon for a month or less.
 You're risking spoilage at that point.
 Don't want food poisoning now.